 - Search for Network adapter, and when you find it right click it and choose Uninstall.

-- In the Uninstall window, choose Delete the driver software for this device.
+- In the Uninstall window, choose to Delete the driver software for this device.

-- Follow the instructions on screen, and restart the computer when uninstall process is completed.
+- Follow the instructions on the screen, and restart the computer when uninstall process is completed.